…..at Zenni Optical.

 My prescription looks as follows (I only show the fields that had numbers in them):

 I have an astigmatism in both eyes depicted by the numbers in the Cylinder (the severity of astigmatism) and Axis (which shows the angle of the astigmatism).
-The left eye is much worse than the right.
+As you can see, the left eye is much worse than the right.
 And…..to make matters worse…..I have age related cataracts in the left eye.
 Arrrghhh….

 The magnification for the reading part of the bifocal is the number under the Add column: +2.50.